hafsah1976/Week1-Challenge-1/README.md

 ## Installation

 The URL will mostly work in all browsers.
 The preferred Browser is Google Chrome and the extension Chrome DevTools Extension to view the source code.
 GitHub is a cloud service for projects/repositories.
-You can simply visit the URL to view the repository in your browser: [GitHub](https://github.com/hafsah1976/Week1-Challenge-1)
+You can simply visit the URL to view the repository in your browser: [GitHub Repo](https://github.com/hafsah1976/horiseon-marketing-agency)

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------